Wednesday, May 20, 2015

 I had left my Brave Little Taylor sitting in the car to run inside to brush my teeth.
 A big mistake!

-I started running toward the car, there was a fence between me and the car, I jumped the fence, grabbed the handle of the car, jumped inside the car just in time, for it was headed for the big oak tree in the field near our home.
+I started running toward the car.
+There was a fence between me and it, so I jumped the wall, grabbed the handle, and jumped inside just in time, for it was headed for the big oak tree in the field near our home.

 I never thought much about leaving my Brave Little Taylor inside the car because I knew he could not drive or crank it.

-It had a floor shift which had been taken from off the column and moved to the floor, my brave Little Taylor was playing in the floorboard of the car he had bumped the floor gear shift, he knocked it out of gear and it started rolling down the hill.
+It had a floor shift that had been taken off the column and moved to the floor.
+My brave Little Taylor was playing in the floorboard of the car when he bumped the floor gear shift; it knocked it out of gear, and it started rolling down the hill.

-We bought a long wire cage, with wooden legs, that had a tin roof for the black rabbit that we had bought for my Brave Little Taylor.
+We bought a long wire cage with wooden legs and a tin roof for the black rabbit we had bought for my Brave Little Taylor.

 One morning I went outside to feed the rabbit, I opened the top of his cage and out flew a swarm of wasps, they chased me all the way to the house.

-I felt so sorry for the rabbit, I guess he was ok because I never saw him again after that.
+I felt so sorry for the rabbit.
+He was ok because I never saw him again after that.

-The three-room house was build on hubby's great grandfather's old home place.
+The three-room house was built on Hubby's great-grandfather's old homestead.

-My father-in-law’s grandmother, Sally, was sick for a very long time and was taken care of by a woman named Martha.
+My father-in-law's grandmother, Sally, was sick for a very long time and was cared for by a woman named Martha.

-In 1935 Sally, died and her husband Charley married the woman that had been carry for her and they lived together until his death in 1941.
+In 1935, Sally died, and her husband, Charley, married the woman who had been caring for her, and they lived together until he died in 1941.

-After his death, Martha sold the land, from what I remember hearing she was taken advantage by a local lawyer and the land actioned off.
+After his death, Martha sold the land.
+From what I remember hearing, she was taken advantage of by a local lawyer, and the land was auctioned off.

 My father-in-law was just a small boy when his grandfather died.